Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Main characterization result

-Note that in $G_1$, $\re \varepsilon$ satisfies left and right composition with all colors, and in particular it is transitive (by taking $c=\varepsilon$).
+Note that in $G_1$, $\re \eps$ satisfies monotone composition with all colors, and in particular it is transitive (by taking $c=\eps$).
 It is moreover well-founded (and thus also total) and reflexive thanks to the assumption of the Lemma.
-However, it is not antisymmetric, which is why we now quotient with respect to $\re \varepsilon$-equivalence.
+However, it is not antisymmetric, which is why we now quotient with respect to $\re \eps$-equivalence.

-Formally, we define $\sim$ over $V$ by
+Formally, we define $\sim$ over $V(G)$ by

 which is an equivalence relation.
-Note that vertices which are $\sim$-equivalent have the same incoming and outgoing edges in $G_1$ (since $G_1$ is $\varepsilon$-closed), therefore the graph $G_2$ over $V / \sim$ given by
+Note that vertices which are $\sim$-equivalent have the same incoming and outgoing edges in $G_1$ (since $G_1$ is $\eps$-closed), therefore the graph $G_2$ with $V(G_2) = V(G) / \sim$ given by

-is well-defined, and moreover colorations from $[v]_\sim$ in $G_2$ are the same as colorations from $v$ in $G_1$.
-Hence the projection $V \to V / \sim$ defines a $\val$ preserving morphism from $G_1$ to $G_2$.
-Now $\re \varepsilon$ is a well-founded order satisfying left and right composition in $G_2$, therefore $G_2$ is well-monotonic.
+is well-defined, and moreover colorations from ${[v]}_\sim$ in $G_2$ are the same as colorations from~$v$ in~$G_1$.
+Hence the projection $V(G) \to V(G) / \sim$ defines a $\val$-preserving morphism from~$G_1$ to~$G_2$, which, composed with the identity morphism $G \to G_1$, gives a $\val$-preserving morphism $G \to G_2$.
+Now $\re \eps$ is a well-founded order satisfying monotone composition in~$G_2$, therefore $G_2$ is well-monotone. \end{proof}

-Finally, we take $G'$ to be the completion $G_2^{\top}$ of $G_2$ (see Lemma~\ref{lem:completion}), which is completely well-monotonic, and (by composition) has a $\val$-preserving morphism from $G$. \end{proof}

 Note that the second step has not made use of positionality of $\val$; it is exploited below.